RedHatInsights/frontend-components/packages/config/README.md

 # Start with custom static assets port
 fec dev-proxy --staticPort 9000

+# Enable IOP mode explicitly
+fec dev-proxy --iop
 ```

+If you prefer an npm script command like `npm run IOP`, this package auto-detects the npm lifecycle event and forwards `IOP=true` to `frontend-development-proxy` when the script name is `IOP`.
+To provide IOP-specific custom routes to the proxy container, set `FEC_IOP_CUSTOM_ROUTES_PATH` to an absolute path.
+In IOP mode, `fec dev-proxy` will mount this file to `/config/custom_routes.iop.json` and set `LOCAL_CUSTOM_ROUTES_PATH=/config/custom_routes.iop.json`.
+By default, `fec dev-proxy` uses `quay.io/redhat-user-workloads/hcc-platex-services-tenant/frontend-development-proxy:latest`.
+For local image testing, set `FEC_DEV_PROXY_IMAGE` (for example `localhost/frontend-development-proxy:latest`).
+If you do not want `fec dev-proxy` to pull the image before startup, set `FEC_DEV_PROXY_SKIP_PULL=true`.

 The command will:
 1. Pull and start the development proxy container